AzureIoTGBB/azure-iot-edge-hol/module1/README.md

 * Open a PowerShell session __*as an Adminstrator*__ and type the commands bellow:

->Note: Do this in a plain Powershell window.  it does not work in the PowerShell ISE for some reason
+>Note: Do this in a plain Powershell window.
+It does not work in the PowerShell ISE for some reason

     mkdir c:\edge
     cd \edge